 7.1.
-As a first step you should normally raise concerns with your immediate manager (or in the case of schools, the Head Teacher), their superior or their Director.
+As a first step you should normally raise concerns with your immediate manager (or in the case of schools, the Head Teacher), their superior or their

+Director.
 This depends, however, on the seriousness and sensitivity of the issues involved and who is suspected of the malpractice.
-For example, if you believe that management is involved, you should approach their manager, or their manager's manager, or the Director.
-Alternatively, you could approach the Chief Executive, Director of Law and Property, Director of Finance, or Internal Audit.
+For example, if you believe that management is involved, you should approach the Chief Executive, Director of Law and Property, Director of Finance, or Internal Audit.
 In the case of schools, staff should normally refer the matter to their Head Teacher or, where appropriate, to the Director of Education and Lifelong Learning, or appropriate Assistant Director direct.